NDobsa/DLVC/README.md

 # DLVC
-projects from class deep learning in visual computing
+Projects from class Deep Learning In Visual Computing in summer semestar 2024 on Tehncical University of Vienna